DV

 Overview

 QLD and TQQQ are both leveraged ETFs tracking the Nasdaq-100 Index, issued by ProShares.
-The critical distinction: QLD targets 2x daily performance, while TQQQ targets 3x.
-Both are designed for short-term tactical trades or hedging, not buy-and-hold investing.
-Neither generates meaningful income relative to their volatility.
+QLD targets 2x daily performance while TQQQ targets 3x daily performance.
+Both are designed for tactical positions and intraday trading rather than buy-and-hold portfolios, due to daily reset mechanics that compound volatility over longer periods.

 How they differ